 The SEO Dashboard report helps you make a case for all the value you created.
-It drives the idea home.
+With its data highlighting your SEO techniques, it drives the idea home.
 Now, it’s time to capitalize on that past work .

 This section helps you navigate the best opportunities so you can make the case for new business.
 Set realistic (but tantalizing) expectations, and you will dazzle them with the stellar results you’re about to deliver.